Risperdal (risperidone) is commonly prescribed to adolescents who are diagnosed with mental health issues such as bipolar disorder and autism.

 How Long Do I Have To File A Risperdal Lawsuit?

 Attorney Dennis Reich has been involved in leadership roles in major pharmaceutical litigation for over 20 years.
-He was appointed in 2014 by the Honorable Carl Highberger of the Superior Court of Los Angeles County to serve on the Risperdal Plaintiffs Steering Committee, which provides the leadership and financial resources to prosecute cases involving gynecomastia (development of female breasts in boys and men) from Risperdal.
+He was appointed in 2014 by the Honorable Carl Highberger of the Superior Court of Los Angeles County to serve on the Risperdal Plaintiffs Steering Committee, which provides the leadership and financial resources to prosecute cases involving gynecomastia caused by Risperdal.